100sue/P7-Roland_APPERT/README.md

 ## Functional reflections on the User & Moderation part: ##

 Lambda" user must be able to :
          create an account with : name - first name - email - password ⇒ The network being internal only a groupomania.com address will be accepted
          Log in with his email & password
-        Add an avatar (and a description to his profile) The user must be able to post a text and/or an image or a link User must be able to edit or delete their post The user must be able to see the posts of other users and easily find a post:
+         Add an avatar (and a description to his profile) The user must be able to post a text and/or an image or a link User must be able to edit or delete their post.

+ The user must be able to see the posts of other users and easily find a post:
-        1. Option A: Display the posts from the most recent to the oldest
+       -  Option A: Display the posts from the most recent to the oldest
-        2. Option B : Post theme 3.option
+       -  Option B : Post theme 3.option
-        C : Integration of a block "my commented posts The user must be able to like a post
+       -  Option C : Integration of a block "my commented posts The user must be able to like a post
         The user must be able to comment a post

  The moderator must be able to:
         create a post
         delete a post
         delete a comment